pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 [taxonomies]
 tags = ["Rust"]
 +++
+From talking to a couple people about Rust, it seems Rust can have a bit of a reputation as an obscure and dificult language.
+Here is my take: After the initial learning phase, Rust is an ergonomic language and a load of fun to work with, despite its requirements of having no garbage collection and to be free of data races and memory errors.
+Here are 7 things I like about Rust:

 ## No null
 From this decision flows much of the flavor of Rust.
 Consider this function signature in typescript: